Cleistocactus brookeae

 Cleistocactus brookeae is a species of columnar cacti in the genus Cleistocactus.

 Description

-Cleistocactus brookeae grows as a shrub with sparsely branched, upright to columnar shoots up to 50 centimeters long and 3 to 4.5 centimeters in diameter.
+Cleistocactus brookeae grows as a shrub with sparsely branched, upright to columnar shoots up to 50 cm long and 3 to 4.5 cm in diameter.
 There are 22 to 25 ribs.
 The areoles on it are close together.
-25 to 40 greyish-white or slightly yellowish spines, up to 1 centimeter long, emerge from them, which cannot be distinguished into central and radial spines.
+25 to 40 greyish-white or slightly yellowish spines, up to 1 cm long, emerge from them, which cannot be distinguished into central and radial spines.

-The red to orange flowers are up to 5 centimeters long and have a diameter of 8 millimeters.
+The red to orange flowers are up to 5 cm long and have a diameter of 8 mm.
 The flowers are bent upwards in a right-angled S-shape above the pericarpell and flattened laterally.
 They are also somewhat sac-like bulging immediately above the pericarpell.
 The mouth is askew.
-The purple fruits reach a diameter of 8 to 10 millimeters.
+The purple fruits reach a diameter of 8 to 10 mm.

 Distribution

 Cleistocactus brookeae found growing on steep cliffs and rocky slopes close to rivers in the Bolivian departments of Chuquisaca and Santa Cruz at altitudes of 800 to 1300 meters.